syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ![](scrolling_images/scrolling_img4.png)

-## Frozen columns
+## Frozen Columns

-Specify [`frozenColumns`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-frozencolumns "frozenColumns") property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") to freeze the columns(upto the specified frozenColumns value) at the time of scrolling.
-Horizontal scrollbar must be enabling while specifying [`frozenColumns`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-frozencolumns "frozenColumns") then only you can scroll and see the remaining columns with freeze pane.
+Specify `FrozenColumns`  property of `ScrollSettings`  to freeze the columns(upto the specified frozenColumns value) at the time of scrolling.
+Horizontal scrollbar must be enabling while specifying `FrozenColumns`  then only you can scroll and see the remaining columns with freeze pane.

-N> [`allowScrolling`](http://help.syncfusion.com/js/api/ejgrid#members:allowscrolling "allowScrolling") must be `true` while specifying [`frozenColumns`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-frozencolumns "frozenColumns").
+N> `AllowScrolling`  must be `true` while specifying `FrozenColumns` .

 The following code example describes the above behavior.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 	  @(Html.EJ().Grid<OrdersView>("Scrolling")
             .Datasource((IEnumerable<object>)ViewBag.datasource)